The Complete Guide to Choosing Baseball Bases for Your Field

 • Requires two bases instead of one

-Portable rubber bases sit on top of the ground without anchoring.
+Portable rubber bases that sit on top of the ground without anchoring.

 • Heavy solid rubber construction